plundell/non-cloud-helpers/README.md

 # Non-Cloud OpenTofu helper modules

 These modules don't rely on any cloud providers.
-They're usually very small and as such are not split into several files like {main,variables,output}.tf.

 ## Modules